Chelsea Manning: Parents' divorce, move to Wales

 As a child, Manning was opinionated about the intersection of religion and politics.
 For example, she invariably remained silent during the part of the Pledge of Allegiance that makes reference to God.

 In a 2011 interview, Manning's father said, "People need to understand that he's a young man that had a happy life growing up."
 He also said that Manning excelled at the saxophone, science, and computers, and created a website at the age of 10.
 Manning learned how to use PowerPoint, won the grand prize three years in a row at the local science fair, and in sixth grade, took top prize at a statewide quiz bowl.

 A childhood friend of Manning's, speaking about a conversation they had when Manning was 13, said: "he told me he was gay".
 The friend also said that Manning's home life was not good and that her father was very controlling.
 Around this time, Manning's parents divorced.
-She and her mother Susan moved out of the house to a rented apartment in Crescent, Oklahoma.
+She and her mother, Susan, moved out of the house to a rented apartment in Crescent, Oklahoma.
 Susan's instability continued, and in 1998 she attempted suicide; Manning's sister drove their mother to the hospital, with the 11-year-old Manning sitting in the back of the car trying to make sure their mother was still breathing.

 Manning's father remarried in 2000, the same year as his divorce.
 His new wife, also named Susan, had a son from a previous relationship.
 When the son changed his surname to Manning too, Chelsea felt rejected, telling her mother, "I'm nobody now, Mom."

-In November 2001, aged 14, Manning and her mother left the United States and moved to Haverfordwest, Wales, where her mother had family.
+In November 2001, aged 14, Manning and her mother left the U.S., moving to Haverfordwest, Wales, where her mother had family.
 Manning attended the town's Tasker Milward secondary school.
 A school friend there told Ed Caesar for The Sunday Times that Manning's personality was "unique, extremely unique.
 Very quirky, very opinionated, very political, very clever, very articulate."
 Manning's interest in computers continued, and in 2003, she and a friend, James Kirkpatrick, set up an online message board, angeldyne.com, that offered games and music downloads.

-The only American, and viewed as effeminate, Manning became the target of bullying at school.
-Manning had come out to a few friends as gay back in Oklahoma, but was not open about it at school in Wales.
+The only American at her school, and viewed as effeminate, Manning was bullied.
+In Oklahoma, she had come out to a few friends as gay, but was not open about it at school in Wales.
 The students frequently mocked her accent.
-One time, they abandoned her during a camping trip—of which incident, her aunt told The Washington Post that Manning had awoken to an empty campsite after the other campers had left without her.
+Once, they abandoned her during a camping trip.
+Her aunt told The Washington Post that Manning had awoken to an empty campsite after the other campers had left without her.